18z/abs/content/ch3.md

 <pre><code> initial=( `cat "$startfile" | sed -e '/#/d' | tr -d '\n' |\
  # Delete lines containing '#' comment character.
            sed -e 's/\./\. /g' -e 's/_/_ /g'` )
- # Excerpted from life.sh script
+ # Excerpted from life.sh scriptt
  </pre></code>

 A command may not follow a comment on the same line.
 There is no method of terminating the comment, in order for "live code" to begin on the same line.
 Use a new line for the next command.